 Thanks to its ubiquitous microphones and on-stage in-ear monitors, Shure is intrinsically linked to live music and pro-audio production.
 Their over-ear headphones are less well known but still an excellent choice, and the long-standing SRH1540s are the pick of the bunch.

 The large, classic, wired design is really intended for home – or studio – use, but the closed-back cups mean you can use them while out for a walk without fear of instantly becoming public enemy number one.

 Sound is brilliant – all of the detail you’d expect from a professional-grade pair of headphones, the tonal neutrality to let your music do the talking, and brilliant, dramatic dynamics.
 Serious headphones for serious listening.

-Sony’s the dominant force when it comes to noise-cancelling headphones, and if you want a taste of what the company can do but don’t have nearly £300 to buy the WH-1000XM3s, the more entry-level WH-CH700Ns could be for you.
+Sony’s the dominant force when it comes to noise-cancelling headphones, and if you want a taste of what the company can do but don’t have the wedge to buy the brand’s WH-1000XM4s, the entry-level WH-CH700Ns could be for you.

 As you might expect, the sound quality isn’t as accomplished and the noise-cancelling is a bit less effective, but for the money this is a really accomplished pair.
 There’s a slight skewing towards the bass end of the spectrum, but not in a bad way.
 The overall balance is natural, there’s plenty of detail, and everything ticks along at a good lick.

 On top of all that, this is a really comfortable pair of headphones to wear and the battery life is amazing.
 If £100 is your upper limit, you could do a heck of a lot worse, and the good news is they're often on sale.